commercetools/sphere-node-product-csv-sync/README.md

 > Please refer to the [API documentation of SPHERE.IO](http://dev.sphere.io/http-api-projects-productTypes.html#localizable-enum-type) for further information regarding lenum data types.

+The labels of localized enums can not be imported - instead they need to be managed in the ProductType metadata.

 ##### Example

-Export the key and the english label of the attributes `myLenum` and `mySetOfLenum`
+Export the key and the english label of the attributes `myLenum` and `mySetOfLenum`.

 ```csv
 variantId,myLenum,myLenum.en,mySetOfLenum,mySetOfLenum.en